 Hey Emeric, why don’t you introduce yourself?

-My name is Emeric, I am a French filmmaker and timelapse photographer currently located in Atlanta, Georgia.
+My name is Emeric, I am a French filmmaker and timelapse photographer currently located in Los Angeles, California.

 I moved to Los Angeles in 2013 for an internship as a video editor.
 I am still working in this industry today along with creating timelapse videos.